OMNIALowCode/omnia-cli/README.md

 **Attribute mapping**

-The Name of each attribute that you want to import, should be the column name in the first row of the sheet.
+The Name of each attribute that you want to import should be the column name in the first row of the sheet.

 **Collection attributes**